Teen lauded for rescuing elderly man from fire in St. Elizabeth - Jamaica Beacon

 Meanwhile, personnel from Santa Cruz Fire Station managed to put out the blaze that caused damage to properties, which have an estimated cost of $700,000.

-District Officer at the facility, Omar Simms, said the community and Jamaica should be proud of Aldain and his friends, who sprang into action when they did.
+District Officer at the fire station, Omar Simms, said the community and Jamaica should be proud of Aldain and his friends, who sprang into action when they did.
 He indicated that it was rare to see such an action from the general public.

 “It is very rare seeing this.
 Not many would really take on the task to rescue an elderly like this.
 Him (Aldain) doing this, I would encourage young people on a whole to admire him,” Simms further said.